budasophia/CPB/TA-examples/Fall-2023/Oday_Bluetooth-app_temp-sensor/README.md

 ### Peripherals:

-**Digital Inputs:** Zipper on Sweater acts as a Switch with a Pull DOwn to GND
+**Digital Inputs:** Zipper on Sweater acts as a Switch with a Pull Down Resistor to GND

 **Digital Outputs:** None